aminrj/aminrj.github.io/_posts/2026-06-05-7-ai-security-checks-before-production.md

 Those matter.
 They come after you have these 7 in place.

 If your system passes all 7 checks, you have addressed the controls that appear most frequently in production incident post-mortems.
 You have a defensible baseline.
 You do not yet have a complete AI security program.

+**Prioritization tip:** If you can only do 3 of the 7, start with Check 1 (prompt injection testing), Check 2 (tool allowlist), and Check 4 (scope-limited credentials).
+These three alone block the most common attack paths.

 ---